 CMGR = 49%

-Number of month’s difference = 36
+Number of month’s difference = 24

-Number of contracts in May after 2 years = 50(1 + 0.49)24
+Number of users in May after 2 years = 50(1 + 0.49)24

-Cautions while using Month-over-month Growth
+Cautions while using Month-over-Month Growth

 |Month||Monthly Active Users||MoM Growth|

-Declining Growth is not Visible in MoM Growth Rate
+Declining Growth is not Visible in MoM Growth Rate.

-|123Month||Monthly Active Users||Growth|
+|Month||Monthly Active Users||Growth|